matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 client can invalidate its copy of those events (if any) and then requery them (including their bundled relations) from the server if/when needed.

-The server does this with the new `stale_relations` field of each room object in the sync response.
-The `stale_relations` field lists all the event ids prior to the gap which had updated relations during the gap.
+The server does this with the new `stale_events` field of each room object in the sync response.
+The `stale_events` field lists all the event ids prior to the gap which had updated relations during the gap.
 The event ids are grouped by relation type, and limited to N entries for efficiency.
 N should be 100.
 If the number of events with stale relations exceeds N, the